PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Once you get to Sun Bay, your biggest decision will be where to sit.
 The beach is a 2-mile crescent of light-colored sand with blue Caribbean water separating you from the little islands off in the distance.
 It has all the makings of a picture-postcard and a lovely day.
 There are palms and other types of trees that provide shade all along the beach.
 A roped-off swimming area with lifeguards allows for easy and (assumed) safe swimming.

-Sun Bay is the easiest beach on Vieques to access without your own car, so it is also the most "crowded".
+Sun Bay is one of the easiest beach on Vieques to access without your own car, so it can also get "crowded".
 This beach is popular with families, especially on weekends, but there is always plenty of room for everyone.
 When we went, there were about 15 groups of sun bathers.
 Not crowded at all!
 But if that is too much for you, you can walk along the beach until you find your own quiet spot.
 If you walk to the right (facing the water), you can actually walk to Esperanza Malecon, though it’s probably about a ½ mile walk.

-Sun Bay is the only beach on Vieques with facilities — there is a designated swimming area with lifeguards, working bathrooms, showers, and a cafeteria for food, drinks and snacks.
-You can bring your own cooler with food and drinks, but the cafeteria actually had decent food, lots of cold drinks (ice cream too!) and reasonable prices.
+Sun Bay is the only beach on Vieques with facilities — there is a designated swimming area with lifeguards, working bathrooms, showers, and a snack bar for food, drinks and snacks.
+It occasionally wins the Blue Flag Beach award, but not this year..
+You can bring your own cooler with food and drinks.

 Horses at Sun Bay on Vieques